kcjengr/qtpyvcp/docs/source/architecture.rst

 --------

 QtPyVCP is a **Qt and Python based Virtual Control Panel framework** designed to be used with LinuxCNC.
-The repository follows a :term:`src/ layout` with the Python packages under ``src/`` and a number of supporting directories for documentation, examples and packaging.
+The repository follows a ``src/`` layout with the Python packages under ``src/`` and a number of supporting directories for documentation, examples and packaging.